pachyderm/pachyderm/doc/cookbook/splitting.md

 NAME                    TYPE SIZE
 /users/0000000000000000 file 22B
 /users/0000000000000001 file 20B
+# Before we set the header, we just see the raw data when we issue a get-file
 $ pachctl get-file bar master /users/0000000000000000
 4,alice,aaa@place.com
+# Now we take the CSV header and apply it to the directory:
 $ cat users.csv | head -n 1 | pc put-header bar master users
+# Now when we read an individual file, we see the header plus the contents
 $ pachctl get-file bar master /users/0000000000000000
 id,name,email
 4,alice,aaa@place.com